anuneszardo/voxyAssessment/README.md

 * [MariaDB](https://mariadb.org/download/?t=mariadb&p=mariadb&r=10.10.0)

 ## Quick Start
-Make sure the applications.properties file for configuring the database connection if you wish so The default value running locally on its default port `8080`.
+Make sure the applications.properties file for configuring the database connection if you wish so.
+Also for spring data be sure to uncomment the lines of code for exclude={DataSourceAutoConfiguration.class} and the repository injection in FormController
+The default value running locally on its default port `8080`.

 ### Run Local